we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > You can use one or more decorators to wrap an object.

-> The decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job.
+> The decorator adds its own behaviour either before and/or after delegating to the object it decorates to do the rest of the job.

 <!--slide-->